flatironinstitute/radiation_viz/README.md

 Also note that slider operations and view synchronization in the visualization are not very performant for the high resolution data views due the the size of the data.

+A simplified example data file is packaged with the repository under the `example_source_data` directory.
+Please see `example_source_data/README.txt` for more information.